jschwartzman/git-status/README.md

 # git-status
-A bash script that summarizes the status of source code repositories and lists which repositories need attention.
+A bash script that summarizes the status of git source code repositories and lists which repositories need attention.
+Before using, you must populate the proj array with your own project names and git repositories.